 A step-by-step guide to creating eye-catching "instant rust" on your corrugated metal fence.

 Our master bedroom garden was an unsightly mess.
 What it needed was an instant rusted corrugated metal fence, although it took me a while to figure that out.

 The space was initially designed as coyote-safe place for our small dogs and a sunny location for our raised bed gardens in galvanized stock tanks.
 But the native grasses had taken over, and the heavy-gauge open mesh fence offered no privacy.
 It was time for a serious landscaping remodel.

-My life partner and I decided we wanted a space with a cleaner, more modern aesthetic than the over-grown “natural” look that we currently had.
+Bee Zollo, my life partner, and I decided we wanted a space with a cleaner, more modern aesthetic than the over-grown “natural” look that we currently had.
 The most important element in the new garden was making it more private.
 This necessitated replacing the open mesh fencing with a new design.
 We considered a range of wood options, but finally decided we liked the contemporary appearance of a rusted corrugated metal fence using the existing redwood framing which was in very good shape.

 Inventing the Instant Rusted Corrugated Metal Fence

 Adapting the framing to mount corrugated steel panels was relatively straightforward.
 But getting the rusted look was the challenge.
 Unfortunately, finding bare corrugated steel in our locale (Santa Fe, New Mexico) was not easy.
 It is not a stock item in our local big box stores.